joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

     Export-AzRuleData -OutputPath c:\temp\AzRuleData -All

-_If the folder doesn't exist, don't worry - the Export command will create it for you, depending on how many resources and subscriptions you are extracting, this may take a few minutes._
+If the folder doesn't exist, don't worry - the Export command will create it for you, depending on how many resources and subscriptions you are extracting, this may take a few minutes.
+You should see the JSON files appearing if you open one of these, you should be able to see information about the resources it has extracted.